teresa-morla/teresa-morla.github.io/_pages/about.md

 permalink: /
 title: "About"
 author_profile: true
 excerpt: "Dr. Morlà research activity has mainly focused on social transformation studies, on the inclusion of all people through dialogic environments.
-Through the concept of a dialogic environment, he has also focused on creative skills, a line of research started during his doctoral thesis to respond to new social challenges in educational and work environments. "
+Through the concept of a dialogic environment, she has also focused on creative skills, a line of research started during his doctoral thesis to respond to new social challenges in educational and work environments."
 redirect_from:
   - /about/
   - /about.html